Bozhou rebellion: First stage (1587–1599)

 In early 1595, Xing Jie arrived in Sichuan and urged Yang to surrender in order to save his life.
-The local powerful families also supported the war against Yang, hoping to destroy him.
+The local powerful families also supported the campaign against Yang, hoping to destroy him.
+Yang's followers, on the other hand, feared that with the fall of the Yang power, they would also lose their positions.
 In the summer of 1595, Prefect of Chongqing Wang Shiqi began a trial against Yang.
 He initially sent his brother to the Ming authorities, and after a month he himself appeared.
 Yang was tried with 12 aides, who were sentenced to death and executed.
-Yang was able to buy himself out for 40,000 liang of silver and agreed to abdicate in favor of his eldest son, Yang Chaodong, and his other son, Yang Kedong, who would come to Chongqing as a hostage.
+Yang was able to secure his release by paying 40,000 liang of silver and agreed to relinquish his position in favor of his eldest son Yang Chaodong and his other son Yang Kedong.
+Yang Kedong would come to Chongqing as a hostage.
+At the same time, the Yang domain was reorganized, which led to a reduction in the power of the Yang family.
 The Emperor considered the matter resolved and rewarded the commanders involved.
-As a result, Wang Shiqi was promoted to Grand coordinator of eastern Sichuan.
+Wang Shiqi was promoted to grand coordinator of eastern Sichuan.
+Xing Jie returned to Beijing and was made censor-in-chief.

 After being released and returning home, Yang Yinglong resumed his violent ways.
+He reasserted his control over the surrounding Miao tribes and built up financial reserves by having some of his wealthy subjects executed on petty pretexts and confiscating their property.
 During this time, Yang Kedong died in Chongqing.
-Despite promising to pay a ransom, Yang Yinglong refused to do so.
+Despite having promised to pay a ransom, Yang Yinglong refused to do so on the grounds that the Ming authorities had refused to return his son's body to him.
 Within a year, he began leading raids into Huguang, Sichuan, and Guizhou.
 He even went as far as declaring himself emperor in Bozhou.
 Although his Miao warriors were brave and familiar with the terrain, they lacked proper equipment and were no match for a disciplined and organized army.
 In the beginning, they were successful in using guerrilla tactics and were able to capture supplies and weapons from defeated Ming troops, as well as loot forts and warehouses.
 This continued for three years, with his 100,000 Miao warriors spreading fear throughout the surrounding area.
 The Ming troops, however, remained resilient and continued to resist.

 The Wanli Emperor, who was preoccupied with the war in Korea, postponed resolving the issues in the relatively peripheral southwest region of the empire.
 In an attempt to pacify the area, he sent Ma Qianxi, who had family ties to Yang, as a commissioner.
-Meanwhile, Wang Shiqi was transferred to Korea in 1598.
+Wang Shiqi was transferred to Korea in 1598.
 Taking advantage of the situation, Yang attacked government outposts in Sichuan and Huguang, destroying them along with the villages of his local enemies.
 Tan Xisi requested reinforcements to suppress the rebels and was granted 2,000 men, whom he stationed at strategic points.